 All the big multinational car rental companies have more or less the same rules and policies.

-Our company, Sixt, allowed us to enter Croatia though there are some car companies that don’t even allow to enter Croatia.
+Our company, Sixt, allowed us to enter Croatia though there are some car companies that don’t even allow us to enter Croatia.

 By and large, the cross-border restriction applies when driving from Western to Eastern Europe.